netgroup-polito/CrownLabs/cluster_config/cni_config/README.md

-## CNI CONFIGURATION NOTES
+## CNI Setup

-In order to correctly setup the cluster the `calico.yaml` confiuration file of the CNI have been slightly modified, in particular the pod network CIDR have been changed, as it's shown in the following snippet:
+In order to correctly setup the cluster, the [calico.yaml](calico.yaml) configuration file of the CNI have been slightly modified, in particular the pod network CIDR as shown in the following snippet:

 ```sh
 ...